cabarius/ToyBox/ToyBox/ReadMe.md

     * Loot Coloring
        * Made sure non magic items had rarity capped at Common
        * Titles and loot coloring should match now
        * This means rarity for weapons and armor now show up correctly in Enchantment.
-Sandal apoligizes for misrepresenting your items...
+Sandal apologizes for misrepresenting your items...
     * Cleaned up UI around spellbook Edit toggle
     * Improved the look and layout of all Sliders
     * Enchantment Editor